bundito/radar-forecast/README.md

 `title` is a freeform field - put in anything you like.
 `units` is a dumb field - put in `F` or `C` or whatever you like.
 It's just text.

 Reload your display and you should have an animated radar card.

+**Version 0.91.0 change** The high and low temperatures now need **`_0d`** added to the end of their definition.
+If you don't change or include this, the card is going to fail and blank out your page.
+This is similar to the change required in 0.83.1.

+Reload your display and you should have an animated radar card.